Sail and Sleep on a Tall Ship

 1100 Friday to 1300 Sunday

 No longer is Cruiser’s Weekend out of reach for those without a local boat.
 We have an amazing, once in a lifetime opportunity for you.
 We have chartered a Tall Ship for our Cruiser’s Weekend event.
 Come sail the Brigantine Irving Johnson, learn from her crew, eat and sleep aboard this historic ship for two nights and three amazing days.
 This is not a luxury cruise.
 Like the days of old, we can help set and drop sails, navigate, helm (if you like).
 Eat hot meals with the crew and sleep in large sailing bunks.
 See the sea from the perspective of our forefathers and the great explorers.

 Sail this majestic Tall Ship with her volunteer crew over to Two Harbors.
 Live and learn, aboard and ashore, for the entire Catalina Cruiser’s Weekend event.
-We board the tall ship Friday, 11:30am at the LA Maritime Institute dock, southern end of Ports o’ Call in San Pedro.
-We arrive to Catalina in time for the event kick off – an evening at the Harbor Reef with our live band.
-Live on the tall ship while you enjoy the event ashore including sail/cruising seminars by Bluewater Sailing, fun poker run, arrival of the Island to Island paddle race (with their Tahitian Dance exhibition) and a live concert and BBQ Saturday night – all included.
+We board the tall ship Friday, by noon, at the LA Maritime Institute dock, southern end of Ports o’ Call in San Pedro.
+We sail across and arrive to Catalina in time for the event kick off – an evening at the Harbor Reef open venue with our live band.
+Live on the tall ship while you enjoy the events ashore including sail/cruising seminars by Bluewater Sailing, fun poker run, arrival of the Island to Island paddle race (with their Tahitian Dance exhibition) and a live concert and BBQ Saturday night – all included.
 Sail home Sunday morning, back around 2pm.